A Factual Study of Bankruptcy Administration and Some Suggestions (with William O. Douglas), 32 Columbia Law Review 25 (1932)

 adjusting itself to the exigencies of the life with which it deals.

 bankruptcy law, legal system

 Marshall, J. Howard and Douglas, William O., "A Factual Study of Bankruptcy Administration and Some Suggestions" (1932).
 Faculty Scholarship Series.
-Paper 4445.
+4445.